๐Ÿ’ง Venetian Wells: The Hidden Water System That Kept Venice Alive

 Visitors assume theyโ€™re ordinary wells.

-But Venice hides a surprise: there is no groundwater beneath the city.
+But Venice hides a surprise: there is no natural groundwater beneath the city.

 For over a thousand years, this was the only way Venice survived.